 Preparing Students for Practice

-Prior to students using Amira Practice, students should become familiar with how to use Practice from the point of logging in, to reading with Amira, and to finishing the Practice session.
-Feel free to use the information below with students to begin their journey with using Amira Practice.
+Prior to students using Practice, students should become familiar with how to use log in, read with Amira, and finish the Practice session.

-Headset with Microphone: Ensure students have a headset with a working microphone at the appropriate volume settings; explain to students that they should speak clearly into the microphone and keep their hands away from the mic or mute button (if applicable)
+☐ Configure the Headset: Verify students have a headset with a working microphone at the appropriate volume settings.
+Students should speak clearly into the microphone and keep their hands off the buttons and mic.